Jamnagar: Architecture

 The Bohra Hajira is a white marble mausoleum built by Jam Rawal in 1540.
 Also known as Mazar E Badri, it is the resting place of the Muslim saint Mota Bawa.
 Bohra Hajira is on the banks of the Nagmati and Rangmati Rivers.
 The mausoleum is of Saracenic style and features intricate carvings.
+Jamnagar Trimandir is a two-storey structure with a large hall on the ground floor and a temple on the first floor.
+Wazir Meraman Khawa built the Khambhaliya Gate in the 17th century.
+It is one of two remaining city gates from that period.